-If shortlisted, candidates will be asked to complete a self-declaration where they will be required to declare all unspent cautions and convictions; and also any adult cautions (simple or conditional), and spent convictions that are not protected as defined by the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975 (as amended in 2020).

-The relevant self-declaration form is attached at Appendix 2.
+- 5.4.1 If shortlisted, candidates will be asked to complete a criminal record selfdeclaration form where they will be required to declare all unspent cautions and convictions; and also any adult cautions (simple or conditional), and spent convictions that are not protected as defined by the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975 (as amended in 2020). - 5.4.2 The relevant criminal record self-declaration form is attached at Appendix 2. - 5.4.3 Shortlisted candidates will be sent: - Childcare Disqualification Declaration form (where applicable). - Criminal Record Self-Declaration form (all) - Full details of the selection process

-6. References
+5.5 Employment History and References

-A minimum of two references will be taken up and at least one of the references will be obtained from the candidate's current or most recent employer and will be sought directly from the referee.

-The School will explore any discrepancy or gaps in employment identified through references during the interview where possible or, at least, before any offer of employment.
-This includes references for internal candidates.

-If a candidate is moving from another school the reference must be from the Headteacher/Principal or another senior colleague (in the absence of a Headteacher) and not from a colleague.

-Open references or testimonials provided by the candidate will not be accepted.

-Where necessary, referees will be contacted by telephone or email in order to clarify any anomalies or discrepancies and verify the source of the reference.
-This contact will then be recorded on the school's Single Central Record for successful candidates.

-Where necessary, previous employers who have not been named as referees will be contacted in order to clarify any anomalies or discrepancies.
-A detailed written note will be kept of such exchanges.

-Referees will always be asked specific questions about:

-• the candidate's suitability for working with children and young people
+- 5.5.1 A minimum of two references will be taken up and at least one of the references will be obtained from the candidate's current or most recent employer and will be sought directly from the referee. - 5.5.2 The Trust will explore any discrepancy or gaps in employment identified through references during the interview where possible or, at least, before any offer of employment.
+This includes references for internal candidates. - 5.5.3 If a candidate is moving from another school the reference must be from the Headteacher/Principal or another senior colleague (in the absence of a Headteacher) and not from a colleague. - 5.5.4 Open references or testimonials provided by the candidate will not be accepted. - 5.5.5 Where necessary, referees will be contacted by telephone or email in order to clarify any anomalies or discrepancies and verify the source of the reference.
+This contact will then be recorded on the school's Single Central Record for successful candidates. - 5.5.6 Where necessary, previous employers who have not been named as referees will be contacted in order to clarify any anomalies or discrepancies.
+A detailed written note will be kept of such exchanges. - 5.5.7 Referees will always be asked specific questions about: - the candidate's suitability for working with children and young people

-- any disciplinary warnings, including time-expired warnings, that relate to the safeguarding of children - the candidate's suitability for this post.

-Candidates are not automatically entitled to see their employment references.
+- $\circ\;$ any disciplinary warnings, including time-expired warnings, that relate to the safeguarding of children - the candidate's suitability for this post. - 5.5.8 Candidates are not automatically entitled to see their employment references.